Hi, I’m Stephan.

 Life is too short to not wear your favorite clothes every day

-If you feel like introducing yourself too, please reply to this email or take to the comments.
-I love hearing directly from my readers.
+If you feel like introducing yourself too, please take to the comments.

 Stephan